 Much has been written and said about DIYBio by practitioners, observers and complete outsiders.
 The list below contains scholarly articles written by authors that fit into one or more of those categories.
 DIYBio is seen as a movement or development that has implications for innovation, education, science, health, biosecurity and / or politics.
 Depending on your perspective positive and negative contributions to any of those fields may be expected.

-This does not mean that there isn’t much to gain from DIYBio.
 The movement challenges the boundaries of science, develops open teaching materials and provokes public debate about the desirability of biotechnology.
 The free spirit and unrestricted character of DIYBio activities may serve as an inspiration for those working under tightly regulated conditions, and enlighten a new path towards invention or innovation.
+This means DIYBio activities in itself seem unimpressive, what’s really interesting is what happens to people once they’ve become acquainted with the mindset and methods.
 Only a small number of connections between the DIYBio spaces and business incubation scene exists.
 Meaning there is an opportunity for established companies to learn from these examples and internalize the conditions to enlarge their innovation capacity.

 Do you want to spice up your panel discussion, company innovation program or conference workshop program with DIY insights or action?
 Contact us.